RE3-Github-Organization/circle2web/content/blog/cis-controls-version-8-is-out.md

  7. Continuous Vulnerability Management (moved from 3)
  8. Audit Log Management (moved from 6)
  9. Email and Web Browser Protections (moved from 7)
-10. Malware Defenses (moved from 8)
+10. Malware Defences (moved from 8)
 11. Data Recovery (moved from 10)
 12. Network Infrastructure Management (**new!**)
-13. Network Monitoring and Defense (**new!**)
+13. Network Monitoring and Defence (**new!**)
 14. Security Awareness and Skills Training (moved from 17)
 15. Service Provider Management (**new!**)
 16. Application Software Security (moved from 18)
 17. Incident Response Management (moved from 19)
 18. Penetration testing (moved from 20)

-It's a bit unclear why the list has been re-ordered, being an old dog, learning new tricks requires quite a lot of (seemingly) unnecessary brain power.
+For an old dog, it's a bit unclear why the list has been re-ordered, learning new tricks requires quite a lot of (seemingly) unnecessary brain power.

-All in all, it's 18 controls which contain 146 specific "best practice" actions (the framework calls these "Safeguards").
+All in all, it is 18 controls which contain 146 specific "best practice" actions (the framework refers to these as "Safeguards").
 It's not a bad start by any means, if you're looking for a "simple" framework to start with.

-A word of warning though - even though the outlining in is quite simple, the difficulty of implementing some of the controls varies wildly.
-For example the first three Safeguards for IG1 (basic hygiene) for Control 8, Audit Log Management are:
+A word of warning though – even though the outlining is quite simple, the difficulty of implementing some of the controls varies wildly.
+For example, the first three Safeguards for IG1 (basic hygiene) for Control 8, Audit Log Management are:

 1. Establish and Maintain an Audit Log Management Process
 2. Collect Audit Logs
 3. Ensure Adequate Audit Log Storage

-That's relatively easy and actionable list, right?
+That's relatively easy and actionable, right?
 Now, compare this to implementing same IG1 level for Control 3, Data Protection:

 1. Establish and Maintain a Data Management Process
 2. Establish and Maintain a Data Inventory